upstash/semantic-cache/readme.md

 ### The `minProximity` Parameter

 The `minProximity` parameter ranges from `0` to `1`.
-It allows you to define the minimum relevance score used to determine a cache hit.
+It lets you define the minimum relevance score to determine a cache hit.
 The higher this number, the more similar your user input must be to the cached content to be a hit.
 In practice, a score of 0.95 indicates a very high similarity, while a score of 0.75 already indicates a low similarity.
 For example, a value of 1.00, the highest possible, would only accept an _exact_ match of your user query and cache content as a cache hit.

 ## Examples